Magnolia biondii

 Magnolia biondii, or Biondi's magnolia, is a deciduous tree that flowers in late winter to early spring before leaf growth.
 Its early flowering nature gives it the name of the Hope for Spring Flower.

-Magnolia biondiiis a member of the family Magnoliaceae, which consists of more than 210 species.
+M. biondii is a member of the family Magnoliaceae, which consists of more than 210 species.
 It is widely found in Northern China.
 It produces small white flowers every few years.
-Leave buds and petals of the plant are used to alleviate nasal obstruction and coughing in some parts of China.
+Flower buds and petals of the plant are used to alleviate nasal obstruction and coughing in some parts of China.

 Distribution

 Magnolia biondii is widely distributed in China.
 It is commonly found in Gansu, Henan, Hubei, Shaanxi, Sichuan provinces.
 It is usually found in forests in the mountains.

 Habitat and ecology

 Magnolia biondii is a deciduous tree that grows mainly in temperate forests in the mountains.
 It has a broadly conical to spreading habit.

 Morphology of leaf

 Magnolia biondii can grow up to 12 m.
 Its bark has a pale grey, smooth appearance.
 It produces simple leaf type with ovate shape.
 In general, leaf size varies and can be up to 20 cm, long and 10 cm, across.
 In addition, they are taper-pointed at the tip and wedge-shaped at the base with a short petiole of up to 2 cm.
 Furthermore, leaves are arranged in an alternative pattern.
 Leaves have pinnate venation.
 Moreover, stamens and carpels are spirally arranged.